JCAurre/starter-academic/content/authors/admin/_index.md

 I am an expert in the use of strong-field gravity to probe fundamental physics.
 My area of specialisation is numerical relativity, which is the use of high-performance computing methods to solve Einstein’s equations of general relativity to study cosmological and astrophysical phenomena in the most extreme regimes of gravity.

-I attended the Saturnino de la Pena high school in Sestao (Bizkaia) and pursued the degree in Physics at the University of the Basque Country where I specialised in fundamental physics.
+I attended Saturnino de la Pena high school in Sestao (Bizkaia) and pursued the degree in Physics at the University of the Basque Country where I specialised in fundamental physics.
 I completed the MSc in Quantum Fields & Fundamental Forces at Imperial College London before moving to King's College London, where I am now a 4th year PhD student under the supervision of Eugene Lim.

 <!-- {{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}} -->